 Sober, I know it’s not the mundane that draws me to the songs.
 It’s the combination of the normal and the fantastical.
 Magical realism in lyrical form.
 I didn’t get Los Yaremouth until Murdock explained it at a previous gig.
 It’s set in a future where Great Yaremouth flooded and remained a tourist attraction.
 “Let’s go spearfishing in the amusement arcades” marries the weird and very familiar, to locals.

-And when we got home there were chicken nuggets in the fridge10brother’s friend has bought me nuggits before hand as payment for tickets.
-I’d eaten fiften of the twenty box before the gig meaning ...continue)) so even the end of my night was perfect.
+And when we got home there were chicken nuggets in the fridge((brother’s friend has bought me nuggits before hand as payment for tickets.
+I’d eaten fiften of the twenty box before the gig meaning there were eight left over((A 20 box is not a 20 box)))) so even the end of my night was perfect.

 This was less a review and more a story

 We have established that this is what I want to do?
 I’m so happy and I’m reviewing the night as a whole((I know so little about music.
 I can’t describe much more than a mood as I don’t know the sub-genres or comparisons)) so it starts and ends with mugnuggits.